meavia-jing/sBlot/Documentation/Sblot Documentation.md

     padding: 2px;">Figure 8.
 DIC plot for models with increasing number of areas (K = 1 to K = 7)</div>
 </center>

-[Part 2.6](#configdic) is to set parameters and [Part3.5](#pythondic)specifies codes for drawing the DIC plots.
+[Part 2.6](#configdic) shows how to set-up the config plot file for generating DIC plots [Part3.5](#pythondic) shows how to execute the function to draw the  DIC plots.

 ### 1.5 Pie plots <a name="pie"></a>
-The Pie chart shows the weight of each contact area in the language.  **Figure 9** show teh pie plots with 7 contact areas.
+The pie chart show how often each site was assigned to each cluster in the posterior (e.g. how often a language was assigned to each contact area).  **Figure 9** shows a  pie plots with 7 contact areas.
 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"